chimera-linux/cports/Usage.md

 the source bootstrap does it for you as the last step.
 You will need to do this if you ever need to re-create it.

+If your system has `openssl.cnf` in a non-standard path (i.e. not `/etc/ssl/openssl.cnf`) and you are using static host `apk`, you can export the `OPENSSL_CONF` envvar with the actual path if you are getting certificate errors.

 <a id="building_package"></a>
 ### Building a Package